 Lead generation through social media doesn’t mean you randomly select and message any account with your pitch.
 Once you fall into the area of spam messages, you have already failed.

 Find prospects who have the qualifications that you’re looking for.

 In the digital age, trust is also a big factor in gaining clients and customers.
 Generating digital leads is one thing, but nurturing them and building a trusting relationship is a whole other story.

 You never know what can happen when prospecting through social media, and since this method develops a tailored pitch for your prospect, every attempt is great practice for future business.

 Take your list of prospects and find out their social media profiles on the different platforms that exist.
 You’ll definitely want to look at the big three–Twitter, Facebook, and Instagram, or maybe even their LinkedIn account to go deeper.

 You can simply type in their name into the search fields on those sites, or go directly to the prospect’s website where it’s likely they will already be linked.

 To take this a step further, find out who the exact people are that you want to be talking to.

 Check out the “Our Team” or “About Me” sections of a prospect’s website to find biographies and information of key players within the company.
-You should see if they have their own individual social media profiles to follow and be sure to include LinkedIn in this type of search.

 Just a reminder that social media is fantastic for lead generation and initial contact.
 That said, it should (almost) always be used in conjunction with other methods.